aggelosmalchazos/SQL-movies-database/README.md

 This project was completed for the course Design and Use of Database Systems, by professor Maria Roussou, Department of Informatics and Telecommunications(DIT), University of Athens (UOA).
 More information can be found here:https://www.di.uoa.gr/en/studies/undergraduate/27

+This was a group project, in collaboration with my classmate Michail Prasinos.

 Project utilizes MySQL Workbench 8.0 and Server.